 - Salt-Free Conditioners: These don’t remove minerals but reduce scaling with special filters.
 They’re low-maintenance and better for the environment.

-- Magnetic or Electronic Descales: These devices change the way minerals behave in the water using magnets or electric currents.
+- Magnetic or Electronic Descalers: These devices change the way minerals behave in the water using magnets or electric currents.
 They’re easy to install but less effective for very hard water.

 Protect your plumbing system and improve your water quality today.